10 years Of Jami (And Jewish Care) Mental Health Shabbat by Eleanor

 Supporting daily vitality

-Including herbal support doesn’t replace foundational habits—adequate sleep, balanced blood sugar, moderate exercise and good nutrition remain the core.
+Including herbal support doesn’t replace foundational habits—adequate sleep, balanced blood sugar, moderate exercise good nutrition (and even the occassional massage) remain the core.
 But once you’ve done the basics, certain herbs can offer an extra layer of support: boosting mood, supporting adrenal reserve, and helping sustain physical and mental energy during hormonal transitions.

 Hormone Balance: The Underpinning of Wellness